gorkemmulayim/openvpn-docker/README.md

 OpenVPN server in a Docker container.

 ### Prerequisites
-sudo apt install wget openvpn docker
+`sudo apt install wget openvpn docker`

 ### Building
 Run `./build.sh`<br>
 A docker image named `openvpn` will be build.<br>
 You can find client configurations for each operating system in the root of the project directory.
-For example: `ubuntu.ovpn`
+For example: `ubuntu.ovpn`<br>
+**Important note**: Each time you build the image new keys and certificates will be generated for both client and server.
+Therefore, client configurations will be regenerated.

 ### Pushing the Docker Image
 ```